artsy/meta/meta/open_standup.md

 ### Before a standup

-* All team leads are requested for updates [via Geekbot](https://geekbot.io) which appears in our engineer team slack.
 * Someone `@here`s the dev channel with a link and where the meeting is in the NYC office

 ### During standup

 * We start off with props, as a nod towards [People are Paramount][pplp]
 * Then we get an update from the CTO
-* Each team lead gives a summary of what their teams have been up to
+* Each tech lead gives a summary of what their teams have been up to
+  * If the stand-up is straight after sprint kickoff, skip this section
+  * You can get the projects from the [Sprint Kickoff][sk] google sheet
 * We leave a spot for potential cross-team issues
 * We have a spot to talk about things people are proud of
 * We then either announce [the Lunch & Learn][ll], or try find one for the week